hyundai-robotics/doc-hi6-force-control/1-intro/README.md

 This document is intended for end-users and maintenance engineers.
 It describes all necessary procedures for configuring the system and understanding its operational status.

+This feature is available from version V60.32-01 and requires a separate functional license.